brefphp/bref/docs/web-hosting/local-development.md

 ---
-title: Local development for web hosting
+title: Local development for web apps
 current_menu: web-local-development
 ---

 It is possible to run **web applications** locally.

-> To run **PHP functions** locally, see [Local development for PHP Functions](/docs/function/local-development.md) instead.
+> To run event-driven **PHP functions** locally, see [Local development for PHP Functions](/docs/function/local-development.md) instead.

 ## The simple way